 - The equatorial mount makes it easy to track any object

-- Comes with an EQ-2 adjustable tripod
+- It comes with an EQ-2 adjustable tripod

 - Includes everything you need for a successful stargazing experience